 Third Sunday Concert, Third Sunday Concerts, 3rd Sunday Concert, 3rd Sunday Concerts, News Release

-The Third Sunday Concert Series is an outreach of Christ Church but is also supported in large part by memberships.
-All concerts begin at 5 p.m., are free and open to the public, and followed by a reception where the audience can meet the performers.
+All concerts in the Third Sunday Concert Series are free and open to the public.
+Doors open at 4:30 p.m. and concerts begin at 5 p.m. lasting approximately one hour.
+A wine and hors d'oeuvres reception follows where the audience may meet the performers.
 Christ Church is located at 120 S. New Hampshire Street, Covington, at the entrance to Bogue Falaya Park.
-For more information call 985-892-3177.